-Special Rules
+Special Rules (Commander)

-- Marked Units roll +2 Attack Dice on all attacks. - When your Commander's unit activates, you may select 1 enemy Combat Unit within Long Range and place 1 Victory Point token on that unit.
+• When your Commander's unit activates, you may select 1 enemy Combat Unit within Long Range and place 1 Victory Point token on that unit.

-- Each time a friendly Marked Unit destroys an enemy with an Attack or Ability, gain +1 additional Victory Point. - Enemy Marked Units grant +2 Victory Points when destroyed. - Each time any enemy unit with Victory Point tokens is destroyed, gain additional Victory Points equal to the Victory Point tokens on that unit.
+- Each time a friendly Marked Unit destroys an enemy with an Attack or Ability, gain 1 Victory Point. - Gain 2 Victory Points when a Marked Enemy Unit is destroyed. - Each time any enemy unit with Victory Point tokens is destroyed, gain Victory Points equal to the Victory Point tokens on that unit.